-Bipolar Disorder is a psychiatric condition that causes severe shifts in behavior, thought patterns, sleep, energy and overall mood.
-Individuals with this disorder can experience manic episodes where they feel energized, overly excited, confident, and on the extreme end of the spectrum, have hallucinations.
+Bipolar Disorder is a psychiatric condition that causes severe shifts in behavior, thought patterns, sleep, energy, and overall mood.
+Individuals with this disorder can experience manic episodes where they feel energized, overly excited and confident and hallucinations on the extreme end of the spectrum.
 On the flip side of the coin, people with bipolar disorder can suffer from severe depression.

 Both depressive and manic episodes can be physically and emotionally painful.

-The most recent research on bipolar disorder suggests that this mental illness runs in families, meaning it’s genetic, according to the National Institute of Mental Health.
-It’s believed that as many as 2.6 percent of the U.S. population; 5.7 million adults are affected by this condition.
+According to the National Institute of Mental Health, the most recent research on bipolar disorder suggests that this mental illness runs in families, meaning it’s genetic.
+It’s believed that as many as 2.6 percent of the U.S. population, 5.7 million adults, are affected by this condition.
 The World Health Organization claims that bipolar disorder is the sixth leading cause of disability around the globe.

-Since bipolar disorder affects all races, genders and ages, it’s no surprise that notable personalities throughout history have struggled with it.
+Since bipolar disorder affects all races, genders and ages, it’s no surprise that notable personalities have struggled with it throughout history.

 Here are Famous Faces that Battled Bipolar Disorder

 The tortured artist, Vincent Van Gogh, is believed to have suffered from bipolar disorder, creating some of his work during manic states.

 The American Journal of Psychiatry examined a number of historical texts, including his own letters, in coming to this conclusion.

 An early feminist and famous writer in the 20th century, Virginia Woolf battled bipolar disorder from the age of 15 on, committing suicide in 1941.

 In a letter, she wrote, “My own brain is to me the most unaccountable of machinery – always buzzing, humming, soaring, diving and then buried in the mud.
 And why?
 What is this passion for?”